 Many couples often go through stressful situations such as separation, due to little understanding between spouses or merely because they no longer love each other.
 For whatever reason, the relationship can end with an annulment of marriage.
 Not all romantic relationships end on good terms.
-So you should always keep in mind that from the moment you file for divorce, it will trigger a series of legal actions that you have to hear and resolve as soon as possible for you and your children’s benefit.
+So you should always keep in mind that from the moment you file for divorce, it will trigger a series of legal actions that you have to resolve as soon as possible for you and your children’s benefit.
 You need the support and custody of their children, but you also need financial stability, which can be accomplished by dividing equitably all marital property acquired during the marriage.

 Gallardo Law Firm offers the best services with a high degree of quality and professionalism.
 Our attorneys have the certifications and experience needed to resolve your case promptly and efficiently and for your family to get the best results through property division after divorce.